Finite quotients of 3-manifold groups: The main theorem on the distribution

 \begin{lemma} Let $\bG, \underline{V}, \underline{W}, \underline{N}$ be as above, let $\mathcal{C}$ be any finite set of finite groups, and let $g\geq 1$.
 The limit

 exists.
 We define $\mu_{g,\infty,\mathcal{C}}(\mathbf{G})$ to be the limit above.

 \end{lemma}

-We say an oriented group is level $\mathcal C$ if and only if the underlying group is level-$\C$.
-Let $I_{\mathcal C}$ be a set consisting of one representative of each isomorphism class of finite \Mdcorated/ group of level $\mathcal C$.
+We say an oriented group is level-$\mathcal C$ if and only if the underlying group is level-$\C$.
+Let $I_{\mathcal C}$ be a set consisting of one representative of each isomorphism class of finite level-$\C$ \Mdcorated/ groups.

 \begin{prop} For some finite set of finite groups $\C$, for each $\bK \in I_\C$, let $p_{\bK}^n$ be a sequence of nonnegative real numbers such that $\lim_{n \to \infty} p_{\bK}^n$ exists.
 Suppose that, for every $\bH\in I_\C$, we have